Last updated on July 17th, 2019

 The hours before school are crazy, for everyone!
-But there are some steps you can take to make them a bit more stress free.
+But there are some steps you can take for a more stress free morning routine

-For my girls, they do much better with a little calm down time in the morning and less rushing.
+For my girls, they do much better with a little calm down time in their morning routine and less rushing.
 Even if it means me waking them a half hour earlier.

-It took us a while to find our perfect morning routine on school days, but we’ve got it down now.
+It took us a while to find our perfect, stress free morning routine on school days, but we’ve got it down now.
 Believe it or not, we actually do a workout before we ship off to school and those days tend to be the easiest ones!
 We need to leave the house by 7:45am so it’s no easy feat, but it works for us.

 Below is kind of how our mornings breakdown, with a few tips and notes in there!